Khojasteh/i18n/README.md

 mostly  provide  support for  translation  of the user  interface  strings only.
-However, the i18n package not  only  enables  developers to  select translatable properties  and  string constants/literals within the IDE but also takes care of plural forms, reading layout, formatting preferences, and calendar system of the target language.
+However, the i18n package not  only  enables  developers to  select translatable properties  and  string constants/literals within the IDE but also takes care of plural forms, reading layout, formatting preferences, and the calendar system of the target language.

-You may want that your application be ready for right-to-left languages, but you do not  know which  language is right-to-left or even how it works?
+You may want your application to be ready  for right-to-left languages, but you do not  know which  language is right-to-left or even how it works?
 Don’t worry, the i18n package handles  right-to-left  languages effortlessly.
-When locale of application changes, and whenever needed, the i18n package automatically mirrors the layout  of the  application’s forms  according to the  reading layout of the selected language.
+When the locale of the application changes, and whenever needed, the i18n  package automatically mirrors the layout  of the  application’s forms  according to the reading layout of the selected language.
 You do not need to write a single line of code or even revise it.

-Although the Gregorian calendar is the  most used  calendar in the world, but if your application supports only this calendar, it cannot  be truly  localized for all countries/regions.
+The Gregorian calendar  is the  most  used calendar  system in the world, but if your application supports only  this calendar, it cannot be  truly localized for all countries/regions.
 The i18n package knows  which calendar  system is used by which country/region, and automatically formats date-time values in the calendar system of the selected locale.
-You don't  need to modify  your code, because the application still sees all date-time values in  Gregorian calendar as a standard TDateTime value.
+You don't  need to modify  your code, because the application still  gets all the date-time values in the Gregorian calendar  as a standard TDateTime value.

 The following major calendars are implemented in the i18n package: